N-Koshenko/goit-markup-hw-06/README.md

-# goit-markup-hw-01
+# goit-markup-hw-04

-Completing the homework for the course "Module 1.
-HTML basics"
+Completing the homework for the course "Module 4.
+Decorative effects"